dgruninger97/Project/docs/notebook.md

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose

 At this point, we have satisfied all of our drivers.

+# Project Milestone 2

+## Assessing Completeness

+Time Spent:

+### 1. Which Use Cases did the notebook's designs address?
+In short: how did it address them?

+Design 1:

+Design 2: